adithya-077/flutter_application_weather_app/README.md

 ->Real-time weather app.

-->A weather app that provides real-time weather of dffrent cities by making a network call to a weather API.
+->A weather app that provides real-time weather of diffrent cities by making a network call to a weather API.

 ->network calls over the HTTP to fetch weather data from Weather API.